 Remember your mom's advice to dress warm, ware a hat and comfortable shoes, don't forget your gloves, take your vitamins, and don't forget to listen to your older brother?
-Well hit your campaign trail if need be with a bullet resistant vest and running shoes so if you need to escape from harms way you'll be ready to act on commands from your body guards.
+Well hit the campaign trail if need be with a bullet resistant vest and running shoes so if you need to escape from harms way you'll be ready to act on commands from your body guards.
 If you're taking medication, have at least 14 days supply on your person in case you become a hostage.
-A trained negotiator should have you home in less than two weeks.
-Tell you're body guard about any physical limitations and carry a sealed envelop containing any special medical attention you'll need if you're a hostage.
-Seal confidential information in an envelope and sign over the seal.
-That envelope will not be opened unless needed by medical providers or hostage negotiators.
+You're body guard should be briefed on physical limitations and when on the road, carry a sealed envelope containing any special medical attention you might need if taken hostage.
+Such confidential information should be sealed in an envelope with your signature over the seal.
+The envelope should not be opened unless needed by medical providers or hostage negotiators.

 Your family and your office should have a detailed itinerary to include where, when, and how you'll be escorted between venues.
 Before leaving home; hold family briefings and discuss when, how, and why you'll keep in touch.
 Discuss when you expect to be home and how to contact you in an emergency.
-For specific instructions, refer to the Locate - Lockdown - and Link section of this paper.
-Note; to answer "why" you should keep in touch with family, refer to our programs on managing trauma.
+Note: Refer to executive protection and hostage negotiation faculty briefings and the Locate - Lockdown - and Link section of this paper for specific instructions.
+To answer "why" you should keep in touch with family?
+Refer to our programs on managing trauma.
 Trauma is reduced when everyone knows what to expect.
-Regular contact with family will help reassure family members you are safe, healthy, and in control.
+Regular contact help reassure family members you are safe, healthy, and in control.

-Locate - Lockdown & Link - Position yourself to be rescued?
+Locate - Lockdown & Link - Position Yourself to be Rescued?

-Politicians, dignitaries, celebrities, and their family members are often the target of kidnappers, extortionists, and political activists looking to extort money or intimidate to gain the upper hand during a debate, negotiation, election, or event of public interest.
+Executives, politicians, dignitaries, celebrities, and their family members are often the target of kidnappers, extortionists, and political activists looking to extort money or intimidate to gain the upper hand during a current debate, negotiation, election, or event of public interest.
 While many such threats are real, many are bogus and are used primarily to intimidate and take control of the public spotlight.
-To manage these risks, you need to be positioned, trained, and ready to take command and control of the situation.
-You'll need to launch an appropriate response, define the crime scene, estimate scope creep, and immediately move to the defense and protection of all perceived targets (Refer to our white papers and tutorials on "The Incident Command System).
+To manage these risks, you need to be positioned, trained, and ready to take control, launch an appropriate response, identify a potential crime scene, and immediately move to the defense and protection of all perceived targets (Refer to our white papers and tutorials on "The Incident Command System).

-The goal of the "Locate, Lockdown, and Link" RM strategy is to position law enforcement, your campaign headquarters, and your family so they can quickly locate you, lock you down (place you within a secured perimeter), and link you to the Incident Command Center (ICC) or Emergency Operations Center (EOC) through secured communication links (telephone, fax, and internet).
+The goal of the "Locate - Lockdown - Link" RM strategy is to position law enforcement, your board of directors, your campaign headquarters, and your family so they can quickly locate you, lock you down (place you within a secured perimeter), and link you to an

+Incident Command Center (ICC), Emergency Operations Center (EOC), or hostage negotiator through secured communication links.